The Difference Between Hemp & Marijuana

 Because their atoms are arranged differently, THC and CBD interact differently with the CB1 and CB2 receptors in our endocannabinoid system—and as a result, they have different effects on the human body.

 CBD, on the other hand, binds to both kinds of receptors—CB1 and CB2—which are located in your brain and throughout the body.
-Because it binds to both receptors equally, CBD doesn’t cause the same psychoactive effects of THC.
-Rather, the effects of CBD are distributed throughout the body, enabling it to benefit various other conditions, like muscle spasms, depression, pain, and inflammation.
+Because it binds to both receptors equally, CBD doesn’t cause the same effects that THC does.

 How can you use CBD vs. THC?